Key Takeaways

 How Much Public Liability Insurance Do I Need?

-Public liability insurance generally isn't legally required for most businesses.
-However, you may need it for practical reasons like client contracts, business licenses or lease agreements.
+Public liability insurance isn't legally required for most businesses.
+But you need coverage for practical reasons like client contracts, business licenses or lease agreements.

 1. 1